Yaphank station

 Yaphank is a station in the hamlet of Yaphank, New York on the Main Line (Greenport Branch) of the Long Island Rail Road.
-It is located on Park Street near Suffolk County Road 21 (Yaphank Avenue).
+It is located on Park Street near Yaphank Avenue (CR 21).
 It is also accessible from streets in and around Suffolk County.
 The distance between Yaphank and the next station, Riverhead, is the longest distance between stations in the LIRR at 14.7 mi.
 Government buildings are located on the north side of the tracks at the bottom of the Yaphank Avenue overpass.

 The two sites that are closest to the station are the Suffolk County Police Department auto mechanics shop (a.k.a.
 "Vector Center") as well as a Georgia-Pacific railroad lumber yard.
 The historic Suffolk County Almshouse Barn and the former Suffolk County Sanitorium can be found northwest of the station, as well as the Yaphank Avenue bridge over the tracks.

+Yaphank is the LIRR's least used station, getting 2,745 riders in 2021.

 History

 Yaphank station was originally built as Milleville station in 1845, and was spelled both as Millville or Milleville on LIRR timetables.
 It was renamed Yaphank a year later, and has kept that name ever since.
 The station also included a hotel until December 1873.
 Yaphank station was replaced by a second station building in 1875 that contained elaborate gingerbread woodwork.
-Before World War II, Yaphank station was known as the stop for the "Camp Siegfried Special", a train that took members of the German American Bund from parts of New York City to an infamous Hitler Youth camp known as Camp Siegfried.
+Before World War II, Yaphank station was known as the stop for the "Camp Siegfried Special," a train that took members of the German American Bund Nazi organization from parts of New York City to an infamous Hitler Youth camp known as Camp Siegfried.
 The decorative features were reduced considerably in June 1941, and then the station house was closed in 1958 and burned down in 1961.
 After this, it was little more than a sheltered platform surrounded by concrete.
-During the late-1970s, it became the stop for special trains with a connecting bus to Parr Meadows Racetrack.
-High-level platforms replaced this configuration during the 1990s.
+During the late 1970s, it became the stop for special trains with a connecting bus to Parr Meadows Racetrack.
+High-level platforms replaced this configuration in the late 1990s.

-This station will be replaced by a stop in East Yaphank, which will better serve the local community and will also serve Brookhaven National Laboratory.
+This station will be replaced by a new station in the hamlet of East Yaphank, within Shirley, in 2026, which will better serve the local community and will also serve the nearby Brookhaven National Laboratory.
+A groundbreaking ceremony for the new station was held on April 3, 2025.